Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Direction Reconstruction

-Naively, one would expect that with a bigger radius, more energy deposition will be included and more faithfully represent the true neutron kinetic energy.
-Here, we show that the radius plays a minor role in the energy correlation analysis.
-In Fig.~\ref{fig:neutronEcorrelation_radiusscan}, we show three scenarios of the spherical volume to sum up the neutron energy deposit.
-Aside from the 5 m sphere in Fig.~\ref{fig:sumedep_truenKE}, we also consider the ideal case of infinite volume, a much smaller sphere with 1.5 m radius, and another one with 0.5 m radius.
-Despite significant energy smearing effects across sphere choices, the correlation we draw with a red dotted line is similar.
+Naively, one would expect that with a larger ROI volume, more energy deposition will be included and it will more faithfully represent the true neutron kinetic energy.
+Here, we show that the radius plays a minor role in the energy analysis.
+In \cref{fig:neutronEcorrelation_radiusscan}, we show three scenarios of the spherical volume to sum up the neutron energy deposit.
+We consider the ideal case of infinite volume, a much smaller sphere with a 1.5 m radius, and another one with a 0.5 m radius.
+Despite significant energy smearing effects across sphere choices, the relationship between each slice of summed energy deposit and the corresponding most probable initial kinetic energy is similar.
+This relationship is indicated by the red dotted lines in \cref{fig:neutronEcorrelation_radiusscan}, and also separately plotted in \cref{fig:overlap}.
 This means that we can use a much smaller sphere to avoid including more noise and achieve a similar amplitude reconstruction performance.
-The impact of different spheres on the final reconstructed neutrino direction is also demonstrated in Fig.~\ref{fig:money_plot_different_Esum_radius} in the next section.
+The impact of different spheres on the final reconstructed neutrino direction is also demonstrated in \cref{fig:money_plot_different_Esum_radius} in the next section.